Are the TBA courses accredited?

 What’s included in the fees?

 MAKEUP Each student will receive a copy of “TBA artist” manual by Maggie Tamarua, which is referred to throughout the course.
 The fees also cover all products and materials used during the course, as well as specialist equipment and tools.
 Brushes are not included and you are required to bring your own set or purchase a set from the TBA for week one.
 Unlike other courses, we provide all necessary make-up and appliances used by professional make-up artists – that’s you – for the duration of the course.
 The TBA stocks many high end, luxury and professional brands for you to use during your training.
-HAIR The TBA provides all products, pins, mannequin heads for you to learn with during your course, however you are required to provide all professional electrical equipment listed on the hair course page.
+HAIR The TBA provides all products, brushes and pins for you to learn with during your course, however you are required to provide all professional electrical equipment listed on the hair course page.
 NAILS For nail students, a kit to the value of $500.00 is included in your course for you to use throughout each lesson so you are familiar with these items and have everything you need once you graduate.
 All Makeup and Hair courses include a professional PHOTO SHOOT during the final week to help our students build a strong portfolio.
 You will receive a professionally edited high resolution image as part of your assessment.
 These images are an integral part of building your body of work that will enable you to book clients.
 We encourage Nail students to collaborate with Makeup and Hair students for photo shoots.
 You will receive ongoing support via a private forum, master classes and bonus photoshoots.